flokleiser/nextjs-flo/README.md

 ## Currently working on:

 ### Random pages

+- [ ] Check if everything is centered --> iframevideo

 - [ ] Figure out how to make "mouse hover tipps" show up --> for dim button/focus button,
 - [ ] Implement the tooltips